vifreefly/procsd/README.md

 2018-11-04T01:54:17+0400 sample_app-worker.2[8827]: 2018-11-03T21:54:17.716Z 8827 TID-gniahzm1r INFO: Starting processing, hit Ctrl-C to stop
 ```

-Also you can see status in a short format:
+Also you can see status in short format:

 ```
 deploy@server:~/sample_app$ procsd status --short